Jasper Jolly

 S&P: UK finances 'constrained' after budget but growth will be key

-Another of the big three ratings agencies has published its verdict on the UK budget: S&P Global Ratings said that the UK’s fiscal position is “constrained” – but it also said that public investments – particularly in the health service – could create a “more business-friendly environment”.
+Another of the big three rating agencies has published its verdict on the UK budget: S&P Global Ratings said that the UK’s fiscal position is “constrained” – but it also said that public investments – particularly in the health service – could create a “more business-friendly environment”.

 The UK faces “elevated budgetary deficits and net general government debt level”, S&P said – although it did not raise its forecasts for budget deficits because it had already taken into account “lingering public spending pressures”.